 They may prefer to stay inside most of the time, but it’s important that they do get outside from time to time.

 Intelligence, Temperament and Personality Traits of the Havaton

 These dogs have a great personality and are very loving.
-They are constantly seeking the love and affection of about any human they can find.
+They are constantly seeking the love and affection of any human they can find.

 If they aren’t getting it from you, then the chances are they will walk right on over to your neighbor’s house and befriend them instead.

 They are very social creatures, and if they do not get enough attention, they will become very depressed, lonely, and sad.

 It is vital to make sure that this never happens.
 Because of this, they will not do well in a household where their owners are out working all day.